FMestre1/fw_package/README.md

 # FWebs (v.
-0.1.0)
+0.1.0) - Downloading and processing food web datasets

-Beta version of package to download, process and derive metrics from food web datasets.
+Download food web datasets from online databases, process, compute structural metrics and evaluate robustness.

-DISCLAIMER: This is a very early release.
-The code will be subject to improvements.
-A few errors might occur when running these functions.
+DISCLAIMER: This is development version.
+The code is continuously being subjected to improvements.
 Any suggestions are welcomed!

 In the blog Geekcologist I provided an example of the use of some of these functions: https://geekcologist.wordpress.com/2020/02/06/function-to-download-biotic-interaction-datasets/